-Appeals of disciplinary sanctions that are imposed by the office of the dean of student services are heard by the president.
-Such an appeal must be submitted in writing to the president within seven (7) days of the imposition of the sanction, and must state the grounds for the appeal.
-The president shall have up to 14 calendar days to review facts, investigate further, and render a decision.
-With good cause, the president may seek additional time to consider the appeal.
+Appeals of disciplinary sanctions that are imposed by the dean of students or designee are heard by the president.
+Such an appeal must be submitted in writing to the president within seven (7) days of the imposition of the sanction and must state the grounds for the appeal.
+In the case of an appeal, the president shall have 14 calendar days to review facts, investigate further, and render a decision.
+The president may take additional time to consider the appeal in cases where they deem it to be necessary.
 The president's decision is final.